 Best described as a combo of bowling and horseshoes, the object of this Swedish lawn game is to knock over wooden blocks known as kubbs by throwing wooden batons at them.
 Sometimes known as Viking chess, it can be played one-on-one or family vs. family.
-Check out this short animated video on how to play Kubb.
+Check out this video on how to play Kubb:

 Do-it-yourself: Replace the blocks by reusing plastic water bottles or empty cans to turn it into backyard blowing.
 Kids up late?
 Fill the plastic bottles with water and add a glow stick for glow-in-the-dark fun.

 This centuries-old Finnish throwing game is less about physical strength and more about chance and skill.
 Players use a wooden pin called “mölkky” to try to knock over wooden pins called “skittles” each marked with numbers from 1 to 12.
 Knock over skittles and score the points marked on that pin – the first to exactly 50 points wins the game.